mercari/gcp-sa-key-checker/README.md

 }
 ```

-This discovered that several of our SaaS services are not following GCP [best practices for managing service account keys](https://cloud.google.com/iam/docs/best-practices-for-managing-service-account-keys) and which we plan to privately follow up on.
+This discovered that several of our SaaS services are potentially not following GCP [best practices for managing service account keys](https://cloud.google.com/iam/docs/best-practices-for-managing-service-account-keys) and we plan to privately follow up with them.

 The `--out-dir` parameter is useful for running keys through [badkeys](https://github.com/badkeys/badkeys), however we found no examples of such keys in practice.
 A survey of SA keys looking for issues like duplicate moduli, [shared primes](https://factorable.net/resources.html) or other oddities could be interesting future work, particularly if combined with recon to gather a [large number of](https://sourcegraph.com/search) [SAs to scan](https://cloud.google.com/iam/docs/service-agents).